Are Dragons Warm-Blooded?

 Sounds great, right?
 We have our giant ectothermic dragons all set, right?
 Well…

-This article looks at using the ectothermic crocodile‘s power output and metabolism as a model for large, ectothermic dinosaurs.
+This article looks at using the ectothermic Estuarine crocodile ‘s power output and metabolism as a model for large, ectothermic dinosaurs.
 We can use their assumptions for our hypothetical dragon as well.
 The thing is, the crocodile is extremely powerful at its size, but when you model the larger dinosaurs off of them, the resulting dinosaurs are significantly weaker than dinosaurs of the same size modeled off of mammals.
-Their figure 4 shows that below 10kg, crocodiles have higher power outputs than mammals, but mammals overtake crocodiles once they’re above 20kg.
+Their figure 4 shows that below 10kg, crocodiles have higher power outputs than mammals, but mammals overtake crocodiles once you are above 20kg.
 The authors also note that the modeled dinosaur would have horrible endurance compared to endotherms.

 Now, this isn’t to say that we can’t have our giant ectothermic dragons.
-We absolutely can, but they would function like crocodiles where they lie in wait for their prey rather than spend their time hunting and roaming.
-In a fight, they’d also lose to a comparably large and strong mammal or endothermic dragon.
+We absolutely can, but we need to be aware that they’re going to be working functioning exactly like crocodiles where they lie in wait for their pray rather than spend their time hunting and roaming.
+They’d also probably lose to a comparably large and strong mammal or endothermic dragon if they had to participate in a prolonged fight.
 And, most importantly, you wouldn’t have dragon riders.
 These dragons would be terrible steeds, as they would have little endurance compared to a horse.

 Takeaways?